pablorc/blag/_posts/2015-03-04-welcome-to-jekyll.markdown

 I'm also trying to write in english to improve my langugage skills :).
 I'm very sorry if you find any misprint.

+Here you will find anything!
+Any language, framework, methodology,...

 I'm awful creating this kind of posts about myself, so...
 Let's code!

 {% highlight ruby %}